leksval/canrun/README.md

 - **Live G-Assist Testing**: Requires NVIDIA G-Assist installation for final verification
 - **Function Trigger Validation**: Test "canrun diablo4?" voice commands
 - **Plugin Discovery Verification**: Confirm G-Assist finds and loads the plugin
+- **MCP Integration Testing**: Verify G-Assist can discover and use the MCP server

 ---

 ## 📋 Technical Summary

-**CanRun has been successfully transformed from F-tier (49/100) to A-tier (92/100) performance and now implements the official NVIDIA G-Assist communication protocol.
+**CanRun has been successfully transformed from F-tier (49/100) to A-tier (92/100) performance and now implements the official NVIDIA G-Assist communication protocol and MCP server functionality.
 The plugin is ready for G-Assist integration testing.**

 ### Key Achievements:
 - ✅ **Enhanced Game Display**: Clear identification of both search query and matched game